Menu

 • Antihistamines

-• Hormonal Contraceptives/Birth Control
+• Hormonal Contraceptives / Birth Control

-• Hypertension drugs/Beta Blockers
+• Hypertension drugs / Beta Blockers

 • Statins

 If your sex drive is a little absent and you’re taking any of the above, make sure to discuss it with your doctor.
-There may be other treatment options to these that won’t affect your sex drive.
+There may be other treatment options that won’t affect your sex drive.

 Going Forward